-12. COVID-19's actual or suspected physical presence at or in the vicinity of Plaintiff's Properties prevents Plaintiff from making full use of the Property, especially in cases where the businesses renting from Plaintiff must close in part or in full.
+12. COVID-19's actual or suspected physical presence at or in the vicinity of the Properties prevents Plaintiff from making full use of the Property, including, without limitation, the inability to fully rent its hotel, book catering events and serve restaurant customers.
 Under the terms and conditions of the Policy, this kind of loss constitutes a physical loss to the Property in that there has been a loss of use and/or utilization of the Property.
 Moreover, the COVID-19 virus is a "physical" thing, not an abstract fear.
-For example, tenants of a business, such as Plaintiff, forced to close due to COVID-19 results in a "physical loss" of use of its Property, with resulting business interruption loss.
+For example, hotel and banquet facility business owners such as Plaintiff, forced to terminate services and/or to underutilize their properties due to COVID-19, suffer a "physical loss" regarding use of their properties, with resulting business interruption loss.

-13. Under the terms and conditions of the subject Policy Physical loss does not mean and/or require tangible "physical damage."
+13. Under the terms and conditions of the subject Policy, Physical Loss does not mean and/or require tangible "physical damage."

-14. The Policy is an "all-risk" policy, in so far as it provides that a covered cause of loss under the policy means direct physical loss of or damage to the property unless the loss is specifically excluded or limited in the Policy.
-Here, Plaintiff's operations have been suspended, and access to properties prohibited, and no specific exclusion applies to reasonably justify the denial of Plaintiff's claims.
+14. The Policy is an "all-risk" policy, in so far as it provides that a covered cause of loss under the Policy means direct physical loss of or damage to the property unless the loss is specifically excluded or limited in the Policy.
+Here, Plaintiff's operations have been suspended, suffered a loss of use, and/or access to its Properties were significantly suspended.
+No specific exclusion applies to reasonably justify the denial of Plaintiff's claims.

-15. Based upon information and belief, Westfield has accepted the policy premiums with no intention of providing any coverage under the Policy's Business Income, Extra-Expense or Civil Authority Coverage Sections due to a loss and/or shutdown from a pandemic, i.e. the COVID-19 pandemic.
+15. Based upon information and belief, Travelers has accepted the Policy premiums with no intention of providing any coverage under the Policy Business Income, Extra-Expense or Civil Authority Coverage Sections due to a loss and/or shutdown from a pandemic, i.e. the COVID-19 pandemic.

-16. Defendant has, in fact, denied Plaintiff's claim by way of denial letter issued to Plaintiff on April 20, 2020.
+16. Defendant has, in fact, denied Plaintiff's claims by way of a telephone call and follow-up email in May, 2020.